 Lavine to Doc Xola

-Doc Xola is a stocky Caucasian man built like a wrestler with broad shoulders and a thick, full beard.
+Doc Xola is a stocky mixed-race man built like a wrestler with broad shoulders and a thick, full beard.
 His facial bones visibly jut against pallid, waxy flesh, and his eyes are deeply sunken in dark-rimmed sockets.
 Sickly veins bulge against his too-thick muscles.
 Few humans can meet his gaze without shivering.
 Although he is actually well over six feet in height, he walks with a slight stoop that makes him appear a bit shorter than he is.
 When he speaks, which isn’t very often, he does so in an impossibly low voice like the sound of distant thunder.